 Under this agreement, you will not be required to pay upfront fees or surprise costs to your No Win No Fee solicitor throughout the personal injury claims process.
 However, if your case for hip replacement negligence is unsuccessful in securing a compensation amount, then you will not be held accountable for your solicitor’s fees.
 This means that the financial risks of pursuing are reduced for the claimant and they will not have to face any hidden bills incurred during the process itself.

 Our expert advisors can explain the hip claims process to you further and provide explanations to any questions you may have regarding hip replacement compensation.
-Call us today for more information.
+Contact us today by:

 - Telephone: Our number is 0800 073 8801

 - Fill in a contact form and we will call you back

 Below are some additional references which can provide you with extra information during your claim.

 - CQC – Make a complaint to a service or care provider